behreajj/AsePnmIo/README.md

 ## Command Line Interface

-Due to the relative slowness of Lua scripts, I recommend using another graphics package to convert files to or from the PNM format in bulk.
+Due to the relative slowness of Lua scripts, I recommend using another graphics package to convert files to or from PNM in bulk.
 However, Aseprite does support calling scripts from the [command line](https://aseprite.org/docs/cli#script) (CLI).
 This script has been updated to utilize that feature.

 The primary `-script-param` to call is `action`, which may be either `IMPORT` -- to convert from PNM -- or `EXPORT` -- to convert to PNM.
 The next important parameter is `readFile`, which should be assigned a file path.
 A separate `writeFile` path can be specified optionally.
 If omitted, the `writeFile` path will be given the `readFile` path with the extension changed.
 The extension will be `aseprite` for `IMPORT` or `ppm` for `EXPORT`.